klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - (answer appears to be incorrect) When component re-render gets triggered?
   - When any of the props values are changed or internal state is changed.

+- What is the difference between React's `onChange=...` attribute and vanilla html's `onchange="..."` attribute?
+    - React's `onChange=...` gets triggered on every character input, whereas html's `onchange="..."` is essentially only triggered on blur

 - If you have an array variable in the state, and you want to add a value to that array, how would you do that and why?
   - `setArr([...arr, newValue])`. `arr.push()` does not trigger re-render in React: object reference has to be changed.

 - What will happen if rendering function of some component on the page, say, a button, throws an exception in default project setup and why?
   - You'll see a blank page because that exception is effectively propagated to the root component's rendering function that effectively never returns.
 This is different, for example, than in Vue where template content is not part of executable js code.
+Or ErrorBoundary.

 - How can you manipulate scrollbar state or focus an element in React.
   - Using ref (I wonder if candidate will actually know a better approach...)